ACE SF F-Series Singles Image Library

 Note: Rosny is considered the "Edgar Rice Burroughs" of France.
 Translated from the French by the Honorable Lady Whitehead.
 Original title: The Giant Cat (c.
 1924)

-F-271 EDMOND HAMILTON Outside the Universe (1964; listed as "complete novel")
+F-271 EDMOND HAMILTON Outside the Universe (cover by Ed Valigursky (not credited); 1964; listed as "Complete Novel")

-F-277 JOHN BRUNNER To Conquer Chaos (cover by Emsh and interior illustration may be by Kelly Freas?; 1964; listed as "first book publication")
+F-277 JOHN BRUNNER To Conquer Chaos (cover by Emsh and interior illustration may be by Kelly Freas?; 1964; listed as "First Book Publication")

 F-279 ANDREW NORTH (aka ANDRE NORTON) Sargasso of Space (cover by Emsh; c.
-1957; 1964; listed as "complete and unabridged")
+1955; 1957; 1964; listed as "Complete & Unabridged")

 Sargasso of Space was originally published in ACE Double D-249 (1957) under the pseudonym of Andrew North.
 It was bound with Philip K. Dick's The Cosmic Puppets.
 This edition uses the same cover art by Emsh.